smckech/lordcephei.github.io/pages/fpcapabilities.md

 For illustrations of all three kinds of approaches, try

+    fp/test/test.fp felz

-    fp/test/test.fp felz fp/test/test.fp gasls
+    fp/test/test.fp gasls

 <hr style="height:5pt; visibility:hidden;" />
 ##### *Local orbitals*

 In v6.12 and later, local orbitals may be added to the basis set.
 These orbitals are important when energy bands over a very wide energy window are required, when high accuracy is needed for shallow (semi-)core states, or for energies far above the Fermi energy.
 Examples of the former occur in oxides: bond lengths are small and cations with shallow p orbitals extend somewhat beyond the augmentation radius.

 Local orbitals are presented in one of two flavors.
-The first, conventional type of local orbital is constructed by solving the radial Schrödinger at a different linearization energy than the usual valence states, and then subtracting off a particular linear of the valence wave function phi and energy derivative phi-dot such that the local orbital’s value and slope vanish at the augmentation radius.
+The first, conventional type of local orbital is constructed by solving the radial Schrödinger at a different linearization energy than the usual valence states, and then subtracting off a particular linear of the valence wave function $\phi$ and energy derivative $\dot{\phi}$ such that the local orbital’s value and slope vanish at the augmentation radius.
 Thus

 + A local orbital is strictly confined to the augmentation sphere, and has no envelope function at all.
 + When taken in linear combination with the valence augmentation functions, it can solve the Schrödinger equation exactly for linearization the energy chosen (that is, for the spherical potential that defines the wave functions).